 We will look at all of the various strategies available to you (and your spouse, if applicable) in an effort to identify the possible scenarios available for you and your situation.

-We will explore these options and consider the pros and cons of each potential scenario so you are able to make a more educated decision about when the most optimal time will be for you to begin taking your Social Security benefits.
+Next, we explore your options and consider the pros and cons of potential scenarios, so you are able to make a more educated decision about your Social Security benefits.

 Only after careful analysis, exploration, and coordination will we begin to implement the Social Security strategy that makes the most sense for you and your specific financial situation.

 Q: How big of a difference can this analysis make?A: Everybody’s situation is unique, but it’s not uncommon for individuals and couples to see a significant increase in their lifetime retirement income by strategically considering when and how to elect Social Security.

 Q: Why do I need to factor in my other assets for retirement when doing this analysis?A: The decision on when to take Social Security can’t be made in a vacuum.
 Things like your health, your work situation, taxes, and your current/future financial assets have to be factored in to the decision in order to look at the analysis holistically.

 Q: When should I have an analysis performed?A: It’s never too early to start planning for your future.
 We’ve found that performing an analysis before you are even eligible for Social Security provides a good framework for a smart decision in the future.
 Typically, we advise clients to consider having this analysis performed at age 55 and later.
 However, we’re happy to perform this analysis upon request for individuals below the age of 55.